dmenin/CourseraDataScienceCapstone/README.md

 * Updates:
+	* 20/04/2015
+		* Changes on the UI to add background image
+		* Fixed bug that was causing infinite loop on the recursion

 	* 09/04/2015:
 		* The Model Build Function was broken into two, a MainModelBuild, which calls the model build once per gram, so I don’t have the same piece of code repeated 4 times.
 The file paths are still hard coded on the function; won’t change it for the time being because it is only going to be called locally anyway.